lammps/lammps/doc/src/Build_cmake.rst

 Compiler Cache) software may speed up repeated compilation even more, e.g. during code development.

-After the initial build, whenever you edit LAMMPS source files, add or remove packages, change compiler flags or build options, you must re-compile and relink the LAMMPS executable with ``cmake --build .``.
+After the initial build, whenever you edit LAMMPS source files, enable or disable packages, change compiler flags or build options, you must re-compile and relink the LAMMPS executable with ``cmake --build .``.
 If the compilation fails for some reason, try running ``cmake .`` and then compile again.
-The included dependency tracking of should insure that only the necessary subset of files are re-compiled.
+The included dependency tracking should make certain that only the necessary subset of files are re-compiled.

 After compilation, you may optionally install the LAMMPS executable into